codedor/laravel-livewire-forms/docs/form-steps.md

 1. `nextStep`: Moves the step up one
 2. `previousStep`: Moves the step down one

-There is also `goToStep($step)`, but as of right now, you cannot use this one the button.
+There is also `goToStep($step)`, but as of right now, you cannot use this on buttons.
 You can however use it in the blade files.